sarthak-144/NovaScore-Partner-Segmentation-via-Unsupervised-Learning/README.md

 ## Introduction

-**Project-Nova** is a project that demonstrates the process of identifying and mitigating bias in a machine learning model.
-The project focuses on a scenario of predicting the creditworthiness of partners, where the initial dataset contains inherent biases based on gender and geographic location.
+Many gig economy workers, despite having consistent income, are "**credit invisible**."
+They lack the formal credit histories required by traditional financial institutions, creating a significant barrier to accessing loans for business investments or personal emergencies.
+This lack of access limits their economic mobility and potential for growth.

+**Project-Nova** directly addresses this challenge by demonstrating how to build a **fairer, more inclusive credit scoring model** for these individuals.
+Instead of relying on traditional credit data, this project shows how to use alternative data while actively identifying and mitigating biases based on factors like gender and location.
+The goal is to create a model that is not only predictive but also equitable. ⚖️

 This notebook walks through the following key steps:
-1.  **Generation of a biased dataset:** A synthetic dataset is created with intentional biases to simulate a real-world scenario.
+1.  **Simulating Real-World Data:** A synthetic dataset is created to mirror the financial activities of gig economy workers, intentionally including biases to replicate real-world challenges.
-2.  **Bias detection and analysis:** The biases in the dataset are verified and analyzed.
+2.  **Detecting and Analyzing Bias:** We use statistical methods to identify and understand the extent of biases within the dataset.
-3.  **Model training:** A predictive model is trained on the biased dataset.
+3.  **Training a Baseline Model:** A predictive model is trained on the original, biased data to establish a baseline for performance.
-4.  **Bias mitigation:** A mitigation technique is applied to the model's predictions to ensure fairness.
+4.  **Applying Fairness Algorithms:** A mitigation technique is applied to the model's predictions to ensure equitable outcomes across different demographic groups.
-5.  **Evaluation of mitigation impact:** The effect of the bias mitigation is analyzed and visualized.
+5.  **Evaluating the Impact:** The effect of the bias mitigation is analyzed and visualized to confirm the model is both accurate and fair.

 ![System Design](SystemDesign.png)
 ---